Policy Changes — Effective Immediately for Spring 2020 Housing

 Weapons Storage Guidelines

 Only approved weapons and ammunition may be secured in weapons lockers in the Housing Lodge.
-Any weapon not listed above must be approved by the Associate Director for storage before it is brought to campus.
+Any weapon not listed above must be approved by the Director for storage before it is brought to campus.
 Only a limited number of weapons lockers are available and will be assigned on a first-come, first-served basis.
 Incoming residents are strongly encouraged to call the Housing Lodge Desk prior to arriving on campus to reserve a locker.

 A weapons registration form and agreement must be completed and submitted to the Housing Lodge Desk as soon as the student arrives on campus with an approved weapon.
 The weapon must immediately be brought to secured weapons storage so that it does not stay in student possession, other than in a locked and secured vehicle, for any period of time.
 Students who are assigned a weapons locker must provide their own key-operated padlock.
 Combination locks or small padlocks are not acceptable.
 The Housing Lodge Desk frequently has extra locks to sell for $5 each.